seek4science/seek/index.md

 ## Getting SEEK

-To find out how to install SEEK on your own machine, or install as a Virtual Machine, please go to [Getting SEEK](get-seek.html)
+To find out how to install SEEK on your own machine, or install SEEK as a Virtual Machine, please go to [Getting SEEK](get-seek.html)